chocolatey/choco-wiki/CommunityPackagesDisclaimer.md

 **Blocks are meant to be temporary bans, but require you to act to remedy the situation.** If you have been blocked, please see the next sections for corrective actions.

-**NOTE**: If you or your organization feels you will need to go over this limit and need whitelisted, please reach out at https://chocolatey.org/contact, choose "Website".
+**NOTE**: If you or your organization feels you will need to go over this limit and need whitelisted, please reach out at https://chocolatey.org/contact, choose "Blocked IP Address".
 As we have limited information, please include your name, email address, phone number, and the IP addresses you believe are blocked so we can contact you and verify if there is a ban.
 Once you have resolved any issues on your side, we can lift the ban.

 ### How To Avoid Excessive Use
 To avoid excessive use, please see our [[organizational deployment guide|How-To-Setup-Offline-Installation]].
 There are even ways to automate caching / [[internalizing|How-To-Recompile-Packages]] (caching and internalizing are entirely different concepts) packages so you still get a pretty good hands off experience.